NOAA-GFDL/FRE-NCtools/README.md

 NCTools has been built and tested with GCC and Intel compilers.

 ## Documentation

-Documentaion for on using individual applications (tools) may be obtained by running the application without arguments or with the `-h` or `--help` options.
+Documentation for on using individual applications (tools) may be obtained by running the application without arguments or with the `-h` or `--help` options.
 Generally this provides a list of the possible command line arguments, and frequently with examples and explanations.

-Many of the tools are commonly used in conjuction with other tools or as part of a workflow.
+Many of the tools are commonly used in conjunction with other tools or as part of a workflow.
 The directory FRE-NCtools/t has numerous test scripts that exercise some possible workflows.
 As an example, consider the script for CI test #3 (file Test03-grid_coupled_model.sh) for creating grids and mosaics for a coupled model.
-As a second example, script Test20-fregrid.sh creates a target mosiac (file latlon_grid.nc) and then uses fregrid to remap an existing file (--input_file ocean_temp_salt.res.nc) of a known mosaic (CM2.1_mosaic.nc) to the target mosaic.
+As a second example, script Test20-fregrid.sh creates a target mosaic (file latlon_grid.nc) and then uses fregrid to remap an existing file (--input_file ocean_temp_salt.res.nc) of a known mosaic (CM2.1_mosaic.nc) to the target mosaic.

-Additional documentaion may be found in the documentation directory ( FRE-NCtools/docs ) and the
+Additional documentation may be found in the documentation directory ( FRE-NCtools/docs ) and the
 [FRE-NCTools wiki](https://github.com/NOAA-GFDL/FRE-NCtools/wiki/)